Discover the techniques behind the best service projects and learn how you can design one tailor-fit for your learners.

 Through their mission statements, many institutions state outright that they want their students to become more moral, socially-conscious global citizens.

 Yet, while focusing on industry-specific knowledge, global citizenry skills often fall by the wayside.
 Investing in service learning can bring that component back in.

-This article is designed for anyone looking to start a new service-learning project, program or course at their institution or to improve upon current ones.
-It explores what service-learning actually is (hint: it’s not the same as volunteerism nor community service), along with its goals, benefits and best practices.
+This article is designed for anyone looking to start new service learning projects, programs, or courses at their institution, or to improve upon current ones.
+It also explores what service learning actually is (hint: it’s not the same as volunteerism or community service), along with its goals, benefits, and best practices.

 What is service learning?

 Service learning doesn’t have a universally accepted definition, but many institutions and service-learning facilitators have developed their own.
 Taking the time to do so yourself might be a helpful exercise for setting your program’s vision.

 But, for some inspiration, here’s a strong example—from Janet S. Eyler and Dwight E. Giles, Jr in their 1999 book Where’s The Learning in Service Learning?:

 [Service learning is] a form of experiential education where learning occurs through a cycle of action and reflection as students seek to achieve real objectives for the community and deeper understanding and skills for themselves.
 In the process, students link personal and social development with academic and cognitive development … experience enhances understanding; understanding leads to more effective action.